exasol/script-languages/README.md

                    --bucket-name <bucket-name> --path-in-bucket <path/in/bucket>
 ```

-It will print after the successful upload the ALTER SESSION Statement
+Once it is successfully uploaded, it will print the ALTER SESSION statement
-to activate the script language container in the database.
+that can be used to activate the script language container in the database.

 ## How to customize an existing flavor?